arcus-azure/arcus.observability/docs/features/writing-different-telemetry-types.md

 - [HTTP](#measuring-http-dependencies)
 - [SQL](#measuring-sql-dependencies)

+Since measuring dependencies can add some noise in your code, we've introduced `DependencyMeasurement` to make it simpler. ([docs](#making-it-easier-to-measure-dependencies))

 ### Measuring Azure Service Bus dependencies

 We allow you to measure Azure Service Bus dependencies for both queues & topics.